pikapods/docs.pikapods.com/tutorials/monitoring/changedetection-1-basics/index.md

 <video controls loop muted preload="none" src="1-add-monitor-website.mp4" poster="1-add-monitor-website.webp">
 </video>

 You can monitor any website for changes.
 You can track changes for the entire website, or track only one page.
-You can also monitor for out of stock items.
-Here are the steps to adding website that you want to track:
+You can also monitor for out-of-stock items.
+Here are the steps to add a website that you want to track:

 1. **Copy the URL** that you want to monitor for changes.
 2. **Paste the URL** in the empty field.